Each day a Presence on the threshold announces “Ave” and, “You, yes, you ! are blessed.”

-Each day the angels stop breathing, leaning in closely, waiting to hear you answer, “Let it be done to me according to your Word.”
+Each day the angels hold their breath waiting to hear whether I might say, “Let it be done according to your Word."

 The Gospel Text